amabdallah/WaM-DaM/README.md

 Matlab Script to load data to WaM-DaM SQLite

-Check out the use cases and their results at the WIKI pages [here](https://github.com/amabdallah/WaM-DaM1.0/wiki/Use-Cases)

 #### Publications:
 A preliminary WaM-DaM design was published in 2014 as a peer-reviewd conference paper:
 [WaM-DaM:A Data Model to Organize and Synthesize Water Management Data](http://www.iemss.org/sites/iemss2014/papers/iemss2014_submission_406.pdf)